 What kinds of jobs are available through the Student Employment Office?

 The Student Employment Office places Vassar students in about 1,500 campus jobs that range from shelving books in the library to working as a research assistant for a faculty member.
 Financial aid recipients are given first priority in job placement.
 The rate of pay varies depending on the level of skill required for the job.
 First-year students may work up to eight hours a week; sophomores, up to nine hours; juniors and seniors, up to 10 hours.
 To learn more, visit the Student Employment Office website.

 What kinds of loans are available?

 If you are a U.S. citizen or a permanent resident and you have demonstrated financial need, you may be offered one or more loans as part of your financial aid package.
-These loans are federally funded (Federal Direct Student Loan, Federal Perkins Loan), have low-interest rates, and need not be repaid until you either graduate or withdraw, at which time you have up to 10 years to repay.
+Federal Direct Student Loans are federally funded, have low-interest rates, and need not be repaid until you either graduate or withdraw, at which time you have up to 10 years to repay.

 If you are an international student and you have demonstrated financial need, you are eligible for a Vassar College loan.
 These loans have a variable interest rate and must be repaid within 15 years after graduation or withdrawal.